-Lehigh Valley Heart Institute was one of the first in the country to perform minimally invasive transcatheter aortic valve replacement (TAVR).
+Lehigh Valley Heart and Vascular Institute was one of the first in the country to perform minimally invasive transcatheter aortic valve replacement (TAVR).
 We also offer MitraClip® mitral valve repair.

 We continue to be at the forefront of treatment advancements – and your care.

-Structural Heart Disease Program at Lehigh Valley Heart Institute
+Structural Heart Disease Program at Lehigh Valley Heart and Vascular Institute